 Why should I hire a lawyer?

 You might think you don’t need an attorney if a commercial truck driver clearly caused your crash.
 This is especially true if the NTSB, the Ohio State Highway Patrol and local police are investigating your crash.

 But it’s important to understand that their investigations are only focused on determining why your accident happened and who was at fault.
 They are not concerned with whether you’re fairly compensated for your accident-related expenses.

 That’s your lawyer’s job.
 That’s why it’s critical that you have an experienced attorney on your side.
 Your lawyer can conduct an in-depth independent investigation about your crash.
 Their goal should be to find evidence in support of your case and to demand the maximum financial compensation you deserve.

 Contact Scott Elliot Smith Today To Protect Your Rights

 Insurance carriers and trucking companies have lawyers looking out for their best interests.
 You need an experienced attorney who will look out for you.
 If you've been injured in a truck accident, it's important to learn about your legal options and get answers to your questions.

-Personal injury truck accidents can be complicated.
+Ohio truck accidents can be complicated.
 The driver, the trucking company, the truck manufacturer, the owner of the cargo and each of their insurance companies has different interests that they are working to protect.
-You can protect yourself by calling Scott Elliot Smith for a free consultation at 888-311-5297 or contacting us online.
+You can protect yourself by calling Columbus truck accident lawyer Scott Elliot Smith for a free consultation at 614-874-1056 or by contacting us online.
 We work on a contingency fee basis.
 In other words, we don't collect a penny from you in fees until we win a financial settlement in your case.
-You have nothing to lose by calling today.
+You have nothing to lose by calling an experienced truck accident lawyer today.